Yyy11181/Collaboration-Framework-between-Large-and-Small-Models-in-the-Civil-Domain/README.md

 | law | 330 |
 | Average Length of Fact Description | 1286.88 |

-And we have analyzed the distribution of the dataset, which reveals long-tailed distribution characteristics.
-Besides, we find that the cause of action distribution in the test data reveals a predominance of high-frequency cases.
+Our analysis of the dataset's distribution has uncovered long-tailed characteristics.
+Additionally, the distribution of causes of action in the test data is dominated by high-frequency cases, with the majority of categories containing fewer than 10 instances each.

 <table>
   <tr>
     <td><img src="https://github.com/user-attachments/assets/a67c02bd-de61-4079-bf10-faec823aa1d2" alt="图1" width="500"/></td>